AdaGold/weekend-warrior/02-alouette/README.md

 ["Et les yeux!", "Et le bec!", "Et la tête!"]
 ```

 Note that verses are 0-indexed.
-The components can be found in the constant array `ALOUETTE_PARTS` in the skeleton code.

 ### `verse`
 `Alouette#verse` will build the requested verse.
 It should return a string.
 For example, if you were to call `verse(2)`, it would return